hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 - **Tip #16: Adding GitHub repo with the CAT logo in a platform/technology/opensource page**

 To add a the GitHub repo URL in a platform/Technology page, you can use the markdown syntax below.
 This syntax will display the "GitHub" CAT logo just at the right of the text.
-(Escape character (backslash) have been used here to make the markdown syntax visible).

 \[HPE Swarm Learning Community Edition \!\[](Github)\](https://github.com/HewlettPackard/swarm-learning)